Thailand Company Registration [Updated 2021]

 The government fee for set up Thai Company is 5,500THB and for issuing the company documents is around 1,000THB.

-4th step: Translation of Thailand Company Formation to English
+Step 4: Translation of Thailand Company Formation documents to English

 Because in Thailand we use Thai language as our government language and we will get all Thailand Company Formation documents in Thai.